j-mie6/parsley/docs/tutorial/customising-error-messages.md

 # Customising Error Messages

-@:callout(info)
-This page is still being updated for the wiki port, so some things may be a bit broken or look a little strange.
-@:@

-Previously, in [Effective Whitespace Parsing] we saw how we could extend our parsers to handle whitespace.
+Previously, in [Effective Lexing] we saw how we could extend our parsers to handle whitespace and lexing.
 In this wiki post we'll finally address error messages.
 Thoughout all the other entries in this series I have neglected to talk about error messages at all, but they are a very important part of a parser.
-Recently, Parsley 2.6.1 overhauled the entire way error messages work and what they look like, and Parsley 3.0.0 added the `ErrorBuilder` mechanism, so I will be targeting 3.0.0 and above for this post.

 # Adjusting Error Content
 I'm going to start with the parser from last time, but before we introduced the `Lexer` class.
 The